getsentry/sentry-docs/src/collections/_documentation/platforms/node/index.md

 ---
-title: JavaScript
+title: Node.js
-sidebar_order: 3
+sidebar_order: 2
 ---

-{% include learn-sdk.md platform="javascript" %}
+{% include learn-sdk.md platform="node" %}

 All our JavaScript related SDKs provide the same API still there are some differences between them which this section of the docs explains.